Associated Credit Union

 Associated Credit Union is a credit union based in Norcross, Georgia.

-Associated Credit Union is the fifth largest credit union in Georgia with over 162,000 members and assets of $1.58 billion as of March 2018.
-They operate 26 branch locations in Georgia.
+Associated Credit Union is the fifth largest credit union in Georgia with over 165,000 members and assets of $2.2 billion as of December 2023.
+They operate 18 branch locations and 25 Interactive Teller Machines (ITMs) in Georgia.
 In addition, Associated Credit Union belongs to the CO-OP Network which provides its members access to over 30,000 surcharge-free ATMs and 5,000 Shared Branch locations.